 3. Implement change

-Now that you have a clear understanding of your current challenges and goals, provide a roadmap of the changes you want to implement and an approximate timeline.
-This will communicate to stakeholders that you considered all of their recommendations.
+Now that you have a clear understanding your current challenges and goals, provide a roadmap the changes you want to implement and an approximate timeline.
+This will communicate to stakeholders that you considered all their recommendations.

 Changes can take many forms and require various levels of effort.